2023 Best Psychology Schools in Tennessee

 Read full report on Psychology at Middle Tennessee State University

-Lipscomb University landed the #8 spot in the 2023 rankings for the best psychology programs.
-Lipscomb is a small private not-for-profit school located in the city of Nashville.
+Lipscomb University ranked #8 on this year’s Best Psychology Schools in Tennessee list.
+Lipscomb is a small private not-for-profit school located in the large city of Nashville.

 Psychology majors at Lipscomb take out an average of $25,997 in student loans while working on their egree.